 The Trinity Church website sends out a number of different emails.
 These can be the regular weekly newsletter, a confirmation email from filling out a form on the website, or other types of emails.

-These emails are automatically generated — some email servers and/or email clients may incorrectly mark them as ‘SPAM’ or Junk.
-Obviously they are not, they are valid emails from the Trinity website.
-If your email client (or perhaps even your email provider — but this is less likely) marks the Trinity email as junk it may put it into a ‘Junk’ folder, and you may not notice the email.
+These emails are automatically generated — some email servers and/or email clients may incorrectly mark them as ‘SPAM’ or Junk or, like Gmail, hide them in folders like ‘Promotions’.
+Google/Gmail is particularly annoying in this regard as this link will show.
+Obviously the Trinity emails are not junk, they are valid emails and we employ all recommended functions to ensure that the newsletter emails are marked as being legitimate, including authenticating our email server for the Trinity email domain.
+If your email client, or your email provider (Gmail) marks the Trinity email as junk it may put it into a ‘Junk’ folder, and you may not notice the email.

-If you are finding that you are not receiving the newsletter emails in your inbox (again, they may be in your Junk email folder) you may need to ‘whitelist’ the Trinity Church email address(es).
+If you are finding that you are not receiving the newsletter emails in your inbox (again, they may be in your Junk email folder) you should ‘whitelist’ the Trinity Church email address(es).
 Whitelisting basically means you instruct your email client that emails from Trinity Church are not to be considered as junk.